jacdals97/MLops_emotions/reports/README.md

 > *pipeline*
 >
 > Answer:
 We made use of DVC to manage storage and versioning of the data.
 To get started, we initially stored the data in Google Drive and then later on organized dvc to work with a Bucket in Google Cloud Storage.
 To manage this we wrote a config file to easily switch between these different storage locations.
 At the end of the day, we did not have any updates to our dataset, thus we did not actively apply versioning on the data and DVC only worked as a large scale storage solution.
 However, DVC works well when different users want to test different data or make changes to data, so that they can do so without interferring with other's work.
+Data versioning could also be relevant in the future if we experience data drifting in our project, and want to update the underlying training data set with data from a different source.